esztersojtory/vitessce_data/README.md

 ### Other Alternatives

 The data can also be hosted on other static web servers such as AWS S3 buckets or Google Cloud, which could be necesary for particularly large files.
-However, these are paid services at such file size and in most cases GitHub Pages should work.
+However, in most cases the free GitHub Pages should work fine.
 The specific bucket policies for AWS and Google Cloud can be found on the [Vitessce Website](http://vitessce.io/docs/data-hosting/).

 ## Local Files